Purpose of the List

 - The title promises to contribute significantly to the solution of a contemporary problem.

-- The title expands the boundaries of the video medium, or application of video in a new and unusual manner.
+- The title expands the boundaries of the film or video medium, or application of film or video in a new and unusual manner.

-I. Nomination Procedure: A title must be nominated by a librarian who is not affiliated with video producers or distributors and who has viewed the title in its entirety.
-Appointed members to the Notable Videos for Adults Committee may also nominate titles.
+I. Nomination Procedure: A title must be nominated by a librarian or other individual who is not directly affiliated with producers or distributors and who has viewed the title in its entirety.
+Appointed members to the Notable Films for Adults Committee may also nominate titles.
 A nomination should include the following information: title, director, producer, production company, year of release, distributor, distributor’s contact information (such as website or phone number) and if possible, a review of the title addressing why it should be considered for inclusion on the list.
-Suggestions can be made through the suggestion form or mailed directly to the Chair of the committee.
-As suggestions are received, the Chair of the committee works with video distributors to obtain copies of nominated titles, so all committee members have the opportunity to view them.
+Suggestions can be made through the committee's online suggestion form or emailed directly to the Chair of the committee at email@example.com.
+As suggestions are received, the Chair of the committee works with distributors to obtain free screened access of nominated titles, so all committee members have the opportunity to view them.

 II.
-Final Selection Procedures: At the midwinter conference of the American Library Association, the members of the Notable Videos for Adults Committee will meet and discuss the merits of those titles nominated for inclusion on the final list.
+Final Selection Procedures: In conjunction with the January conference (formerly known as: Midwinter Meeting) of the American Library Association, the members of the Notable Films for Adults Committee will meet and discuss the merits of those titles nominated for inclusion on the final list.
 Using the above criteria, and the nomination forms, a final list is developed and approved.
-In the case of a tie, the Chair of the Notable Video for Adults Committee casts the deciding vote.
+The Chair of the Notable Films for Adults Committee moderates the deliberation and selection process.

-The Notable Videos for Adults Committee will consist of eight members, plus the chair.
-The chair facilitates the selection process and votes only in the case of a tie.
-Representatives or employees of video producers or distributors are prohibited from serving.
+The Notable Films for Adults Committee will consist of eight members, plus the chair.
+The chair facilitates the selection process.
+Representatives or employees of film producers or distributors are prohibited from serving.
 The membership of the committee should represent all types of libraries and media centers that serve adults.
 Each member will serve a term of two years, with a maximum number of terms not to exceed two, for a total of four years of service.
 The Film and Media Round Table Chair will appoint the Chair of the committee.
 The committee Chair, in consultation with the Chair of the Round Table, will appoint the committee's membership.
 Reappointment to this committee is at the discretion of the Chair of the committee, with input from the Film and Media Round Table Chair.
 Appointments will be staggered to prevent the complete turnover of the entire committee every two years.

-Members of the committee must be members of the American Library Association and the Film and Media Round Table, and are expected to attend the American Library Association's midwinter conference in order to participate in the creation of the final list.
+Members of the committee must be members of the American Library Association and the Film and Media Round Table, and, in cases where the final deliberations are held in person at the American Library Association Conference, are expected to attend that conference in order to participate in the creation of the final list.
+Members together with the Chair arrive at mutually agreeable arrangements as to preference for virtual versus in-person attendance.